Give notice about occupational accident

 Notice must be given about all work-related fatal accidents, regardless of how these occurred.
 Notice must also be given for occupational accidents causing serious personal injury.

-The term personal injury refers to both physical and mental injuries that may be life-threatening or cause permanent or long-term incapacity for work.
+The term ‘personal injury’ refers to both physical and mental injuries that may be life-threatening or cause permanent or long-term incapacity for work.
+Examples of serious personal injury include

 • skeletal injuries, with the exception of simple cracks or fractures in fingers or toes